-David has been with the MSA since 2009, where he got his start as a director and cups commissioner.
-Now in his eighth year as Vice President, David also chairs our disciplinary & diversity committees, and controls our web presence.
-In his 40th year on the pitch, David still plays the game he loves, while sharing his knowledge of the game with the next generation, coaching both of his girls' youth teams.
+David has been with the MSA since 2009, where he got his start as Director and Cups commissioner.
+He then spent 10 years as Vice President.
+Now, in his first year as President of the Association, David also chairs our Diversity & SafeSport Committees and controls our web presence.
+In his 42nd year on the pitch, David still plays the game he loves, while sharing his knowledge of the game with the next generation, coaching both of his girls' youth teams.

 Social Media Administrator